 | Dopamine > 15 µg/kg/min OR Norepinephrine > 0.1 µg/kg/min OR Epinephrine > 0.1 µg/kg/min | 4 |

-Documentation tip: Document exact vasopressor doses and timing.
+Document exact vasopressor doses and timing.
 “Patient was on vasopressors” is insufficient.
-“Norepinephrine 0.12 µg/kg/min at 08:00, titrated down to 0.06 µg/kg/min by 20:00” is what is needed.
+“Norepinephrine 0.12 µg/kg/min at 08:00, titrated down to 0.06 µg/kg/min by 20:00” is what is needed for TPA review.

 5. CNS Component (Glasgow Coma Scale)